 TGax Editor: Please update the 2nd, 5th & 6th paragraph in this clause shown below:

 A TWT scheduling AP includes a broadcast TWT element in the Beacon frame as described in 26.8.3.2 (Rules for TWT scheduling AP).

-An HE BSS belonging to a Multiple BSSID set (see 11.11.14 (Multiple BSSID set)) may advertise TWT element carried in the Management frames transmitted by the transmitted BSSID.
-An HE AP may include the TWT element in a nontransmitted BSSID profile carried in the Multiple BSSID element (see 9.4.2.46 (Multiple BSSID element)) to provide different TWT parameter values for STAs associated with that nontransmitted BSSID.
+An AP corresponding to a nontransmitted BSSID in a multiple BSSID set shall follow the rules in 11.1.3.8.4 (Inheritance of element values).

-A non-AP HE STA shall obtain TWT parameter values from the most recently received TWT element carried in a Beacon, Probe Response, or (Re)Association Response frame from its associated AP unless the non-AP HE STA is associated with a nontransmitted BSSID of a multiple BSSID set, in which case it shall follow the rules in 11.1.3.8 (Multiple BSSID procedure) to determine the TWT parameter values.(19/0028r4)
+A non-AP HE STA shall obtain TWT parameter values from the most recently received TWT element carried in a Beacon, Probe Response, or (Re)Association Response frame from its associated AP unless the non-AP HE STA is associated with a nontransmitted BSSID of a multiple BSSID set, in which case it shall follow the rules in 11.1.3.8.4 (Inheritance of element values) to determine the TWT parameter values.(19/0028r4)

 General[21075, 21076]